 While there are a lot of audio editors out there, it is difficult to choose the best audio editor, that can perform various editing tasks free of cost.
 There is one, however, that comes pretty close to being among the best, and that is Audacity, a free, open-source, cross-platform audio editor and recording application that will work great on your Windows PC.

-Free Digital Audio Editor and Recorder
+Free Digital Audio Editor & Recorder

-Audacity can be used to handle many audio formats and it can even help you in giving audio effects such as normalization, trimming, and fading in and out, to your audio files.
+It can be used to handle many audio formats and it can even help you in giving audio effects such as normalization, trimming, and fading in and out, to your audio files.

 Audacity has some really cool and interesting features that can help you out, every time you edit your audio.
-It has a professional looking and an easy to use Multi-language interface.
+It has a professional-looking and an easy to use Multi-language interface.
 Check out all the features in the following feature list: